 Loon’s Mountainside Condo Options

-The Loon Mountain Club common facilities include a fully stocked deli, laundry rooms on each level, and a large lobby with fireplace, free WiFI access in the grand lobby, satellite lounges with board games, a small video arcade, a slopeside cafe and a fancier dining room for evenings, and an excellent spa with indoor pool and indoor and outdoor hot tubs.
-Their concierge provides a babysitting referral service, and evening children’s activities are held over school holidays.
-Starting rates in 2011 range from $130/night for a studio sleeping four to $300/night for a one-bedroom condo sleeping six; reunion planners should consider the suite for 10!
+The Loon Mountain Club common facilities include a fully stocked deli, laundry rooms on each level, a large lobby with fireplace, free WiFI access in the grand lobby, satellite lounges with board games, a small video arcade, a slopeside cafe and a fancier dining room for evenings, and an excellent spa with indoor pool and indoor and outdoor hot tubs.
+Their concierge provides a babysitting referral service, and evening children’s activities are held over the school holidays.

 There are many other lodging options in the area, ranging from the nearby full-service condos at the InnSeason Resorts (866/873-2766) to the value Comfort Inn & Suites (888-589-8112) which has its own indoor pool and free continental breakfast; both have free shuttles to the mountain.
 There are dozens of local B&Bs too, and we especially liked the Woodstock Inn (603/745-3951) in Woodstock for its frilly decor and terrific restaurant.